MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program.md

 ## What is the Home Use Program (HUP)?

 The Home Use Program (HUP) is an employee purchase program for Microsoft’s valued customers.
 HUP provides employees of qualifying organizations a significant discount on Microsoft 365 Personal and Family subscriptions for their home use.
 If you belong to a qualifying organization, this benefit is included in your license agreement with Microsoft and you do not need to take any additional steps to activate the benefit for your users.
-If you are unsure of whether your organization is eligible for this program, please visit https://www.microsoft.com/home-use-program/resources.
+If you are unsure of whether your organization is eligible for this program, visit https://www.microsoft.com/home-use-program/resources.

 The Home Use Program helps your employees become more proficient and productive with Microsoft 365 at home, increasing employee satisfaction while lowering the cost of IT help and training.
 Skill and experience grow from personal use and translate to higher productivity, satisfaction, and savings for your company.